-- We have reviewed FTPYME Bancaja 3 under our updated criteria for rating single-jurisdiction securitizations above the sovereign foreign currency rating. - We have also applied our SME CLO and current counterparty criteria to perform our credit and cash flow analysis. - Following our review, we have affirmed our ratings on the class B, C, and D notes. - FTPYME Bancaja 3 is a single-jurisdiction cash flow CLO transaction backed by SME loans.
-It closed in October 2004 and is currently amortizing.
+- We have reviewed FTPYME Bancaja 6 under our updated criteria for rating single-jurisdiction securitizations above the sovereign foreign currency rating. - We have also applied our SME CLO and current counterparty criteria to perform our credit and cash flow analysis. - \bullet Following our review, we have raised to 'A+ (sf)' from 'A (sf)' our rating on the class A3(G) notes and have affirmed our 'D (sf)' ratings on the class B, C, and D notes. - FTPYME Bancaja 6 is a single-jurisdiction cash flow CLO transaction backed by SME loans.
+It closed in September 2007 and is currently amortizing.

 LONDON (Standard & Poor's) Nov.
-11, 2014--Standard & Poor's Ratings Services today affirmed its credit ratings on FTPYME Bancaja 3, Fondo de Titulizacion de Activos' class B, C, and D notes (see list below).
+10, 2014--Standard & Poor's Ratings Services today raised to 'A+ (sf)' from 'A (sf)' its credit rating on FTPYME Bancaja 6, Fondo de Titulizacion de Activos' class A3(G) notes.
+At the same time, we have affirmed our 'D (sf)' ratings on the class B, C, and D notes (see list below).